Data Quality Rules

 IS_DATE_TIME

-Value is UTC datetime pattern
+Value is UTC date-time pattern

 IS_EMAIL